DoneDeal0/DoneDeal0/README.md

 Hi,

 I'm a frontend engineer based in Paris.
 I use React and Typescript on a daily basis.
-I also have a good knowledge of Node.js and MongoDB, as well as Rust basics.
+I also have a good knowledge of Node.js as well as Rust basics.

 I can't share my professional work here but here are a few <b>side projects</b> I've done.